 The psychoanalytic literature has formalized the concept of defense mechanisms, which ward off painful emotions stemming from awareness.
 Primitive defenses, such as denial or projection, are particularly implicated in reality distortion and delusions.
 As such, lack of insight (ie, denial of the illness) would protect the individual from the painful awareness of being mentally ill.
 By definition these theories are difficult to test; nonetheless, a few studies have used questionnaires assessing "self-deception" to estimate the tendency to enact denial.
 In 1 of 2 such studies, greater self-deception was indeed associated with worse levels of insight.
-Representations over has been seen to characterize the tendency of individuals with low levels of insight to repress the awareness of their psychosis or to regard it as irrelevant.
+R.79 In other studies, the coping style termed "sealing over" has been seen to characterize the tendency of individuals with low levels of insight to repress the awareness of their psychosis or to regard it as irrelevant.

 A radically different account of insight is found in the phenomenological literature.
-In this view, schizophrenia is characterized by alarming and alienating self-experiences such as an abnormal sense of the body, body ownership and agency, and a primary disturbance of the structure of experience (termed "basic self-world structure").
-Thus, psychotic experiences are indistinguishable from real ones even in the presence of evident contradictions.
-Therefore, insight is regarded not as a problem of self-reflection, but rather as a consequence of the altered structure of experiencing.
+In this view, schizophrenia is characterized by alarming and alienating self-experiences such as an abnormal sense of the body, body ownership and agency, and a primary disturbance of the structure of experience (termed "basic self-world structure").81 Thus, psychotic experiences are indistinguishable from real ones even in the presence of evident contradictions.
+Therefore, insight is regarded not as a problem of self-reflection, but rather as a consequence of the altered structure of experiencing.82

 Finally, research has started to unravel the neurobiological basis of insight.
-Several brain areas have been found to subserve insight, including the prefrontal and cingulate cortices, temporal and parietal lobes, the hippocampi, and cerebellum.
-In particular, poor insight would emerge from impaired function of self-processing areas.
-Finally, genetic research is also underway.
+Several brain areas have been found to subserve insight, 83 including the prefrontal and cingulate cortices, temporal and parietal lobes, the hippocampi, and cerebellum.
+83,84 In particular, poor insight would emerge from impaired function of self-processing areas.
+85 Finally, genetic research is also underway.
+86